rwxrob/zet/20220417211757/README.md

 I know `pkg` is common, but it's grating on me.
 People generally expect the high-level functions of the API to be at the top-level of a repo.
-And I think I need to go back to the `cmd` directory since that is so well established and there might be come repos that have multiple standalone commands.
-And, the `z` has become tradition for Bonzai things so creating a `z` directory that has the Bonzai branch in it seems like a good idea.
+And I think I need to go back to the `cmd` directory since that is so well established and there might be some repos that have multiple standalone commands.
 The proposed changes would look like this for a command called `foo`:

 ```